rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 * In the **left pane** of the **Run Configurations window** you'll see **RhoMobile Application**:
     * **Double-click** it to create a **new Launch Configuration**<br>
     **OR**<br>
-    * **Single-click its arrow** to **edit an existing Launch Configuration** (shown)<br>
+    * **Single-click its arrow** to **edit an existing Launch Configuration** (shown below)<br>

 * With the desired Launch Configuration selected, **choose the Platform and Simulator type**
 * **Click Run** to deploy and run your app in RhoSimulator

 ![Run Configurations](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/run-configuration.png)

 In the example, a Run Configuration is shown for the iPhone platform and RhoSimulator.
-The resulting RhoSimulator screen will look similar to the one below.
+The resulting RhoSimulator screen should look similar to this:

 ![Device Window](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/device-window.png)

 ## 2- Examine Code With Web Inspector

-RhoSimulator presents two windows: One displays your application's UI, and the other exposes its code in a multi-tabbed window.
-The first is referred to as the Device Window (similar to the one above), and the second is Web Inspector (below), a powerful debugging aid that allows you to inspect and edit the HTML and CSS of your web interface and immediately see the effects of your changes.
+**RhoSimulator presents two windows**: One displays your application's UI, and the other exposes its code in a multi-tabbed window.
+The first is referred to as **the Device Window** (similar to the one above), and the second is **Web Inspector window** (below), a powerful debugging aid that allows you to inspect and edit the HTML and CSS of your web interface and immediately see the effects of your changes.

 ![Web Inspector](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/web-inspector-window.png)

 ### Examining the DOM

-In the context of modern web programming, the "DOM" refers to your HTML code as it will appear when running.
+In the context of modern web programming, **the 'DOM' refers to your HTML code as it will appear when running**.
 For example, while an HTML5 app might define certain variables, those variables contain no values until the app is actually running.
-So you might think of the DOM as HTML5 that's alive.
+So you might think of the DOM as HTML5 that's live and in use.

 You can **examine the DOM in the Elements tab** of Web Inspector.
 This tab shows the DOM tree structure of the HTML page that's currently displayed in the Device Window.
 You can select and examine the code or individual elements in the DOM tree by using one of the following methods: